andreasabel/inCode/entry/functor-combinatorpedia.md

     Perhaps more importantly, you can sequence `f`s in a way where the *choice of the next `f`* is allowed to depend on the *result of the previous `f`*.

+    For example, in an interactive "wizard" sort of schema, we can create a functor to represent a dialog box with its result type:

+    ``` {.haskell}
+    data Dialog a
+    ```

+    We can then construct a type for a wizard:

+    ``` {.haskell}
+    type Wizard = Free Diloag
+    ```

-    For example, in an interactive "wizard" sort of schema, where `f` represents a wizard dialog box, we can represent our wizard using `Free f a` --- an ordered sequence of dialog boxes, where the choice of the next box can depend on result of the previous box.
-Contrast to `Ap`, where the choice of all dialog boxes must be made in advanced, up-front, before reading any input from the user.
+    `Wizard` is now an ordered sequence of dialog boxes, where the choice of the next box can depend on result of the previous box.
+Contrast to `Ap Dialog`, where the choice of all dialog boxes must be made in advanced, up-front, before reading any input from the user.

     In having this, however, we loose the ability to be able to inspect each `f a` before interpreting anything.